kevinshi97/ChessHelper/README.md

 stockfish = Stockfish('assets/stockfish/Linux/stockfish_10_x64')        # for linux 64 bit
 ```

+The windows binary has definetly been tested so that one should definetly work if the others don't

 ## Demo

 Here are a few command line inputs for you to run to as a demo: